-Man Utd to announce interim boss TODAY with Michael Carrick or Ole Gunnar Solskjaer decision made
+Man Utd make agreement with new interim boss as Michael Carrick or Ole Gunnar Solskjaer decision made

 Manchester United are set to announce their new interim manager for the rest of the season following Ruben Amorim's sacking

-Although no official decision has been confirmed, discussions with the former England international are reported to have made significant progress.
+Although no official announcement has been confirmed, after discussions with the former England international, the club and manager have reported to have come to an agreement.

-Ole Gunnar Solskjaer has also been in the frame, with the Norwegian holding face-to-face talks with United officials on Saturday regarding a potential return to the club he managed between 2018 and 2021.
+Ole Gunnar Solskjaer had also been in the frame, with the Norwegian holding face-to-face talks with United officials on Saturday regarding a potential return to the club he managed between 2018 and 2021.

 Michael Carrick appears to have beaten Ole Gunnar Solskjaer to the job as interim manager of Manchester United